guyp98/hailo8_apps/multistream_opencv_cpp/README.md

    .\multi_stream_app
   * {network to run} - YOLOV5_APP or POSE_EST_APP or SEMANTIC_APP or INSTANCE_SEG_APP or MOBILENETSSD_APP .
    for example "cmake -DMACRO_SET=YOLOV5_APP .." ```
+  * also you can add an optimization for x86 architecture like this "cmake -DMACRO_SET={network to run} -DARK=x86 .. "

 ## Build Environment Windows
 1. Install CMake version 3.23.0 and up.
 2. Install the latest `hailort.msi` from the Hailo website.